 \section{Real data analysis}

 We illustrated the utility of the proposed algorithm in investigating the relationships between items and latent factors using an empirical dataset.
 Specifically, we analyzed the synthetic aperture personality assessment (SAPA) personality inventory (SPI) dataset \parencite{condon2018sapa,REVELLE2021exploring}, which can be loaded using the \texttt{psychTools} package \parencite{revelle2023psych} in the R language.
 The SPI dataset comprises 4000 respondents, 135 items, and 6 response options (i.e., “Very Inaccurate,” “Moderately Inaccurate,” “Slightly Inaccurate,” “Slightly Accurate,” “Moderately Accurate,” and “Very Accurate”) and has no missing entries.
 The items were primarily selected from the international personality item pool, and 70 items out of 135 were designed to measure the Big Five factors; we used these 70 items in the real data analysis.
 When analyzing the dataset, we rearranged the order of the items to better interpret the relationships between the items and latent factors.
 In particular, the items were rearranged so that 1--14, 15--28, 29--42, 43--56, and 57--70 were related to agreeableness, conscientiousness, neuroticism, extraversion, and openness, respectively.
-We then reversely scored the item responses of the reversed items.
+We then reverse-scored the responses for the reversed items.

 Furthermore, we considered the number of latent factors to be known and set it to $K=5$.
 We tuned the penalty weight from a set of candidate values and plugged in the covariance matrix of the latent factors in the same manner as in the simulation studies.
 We used a single starting point, and the starting point was generated in the same manner as in the simulation studies.
 Furthermore, we used ten cores on the same platform as that used in the simulation studies.
 The elapsed time for the CV procedure was 1624.79 seconds, and the selected value of $\lambda$ was 38.0.

 To assess whether the proposed algorithm successfully uncovers the sparse structure consistent with the assessment design, we compared the estimated factor loadings $\hat{\mathbf{A}}$ with the sparse structure $\mathbf{Q}^*$ determined by the assessment design of SPI.
 The heatmaps of $\mathbf{Q}^*$ and the estimated factor loading structure are presented in Figure~\ref{fig:heatmap of factor loadings}.